Hind Horn: Variants

-The popular ballad contains little more than the climax of a tale that is told at much great length in several manuscripts: the English "King Horn", the latest parts of which are thirteenth century; the French romance, Horn et Rymenhild; and the fourteenth-century "Horn Childe and Maiden Rimnild", also English, but closer to the French version.
+The popular ballad contains little more than the climax of a tale that is told at much greater length in several manuscripts: the English "King Horn", the latest parts of which are thirteenth century; the French romance, Horn et Rymenhild; and the fourteenth-century "Horn Childe and Maiden Rimnild", also English, but closer to the French version.

 It appears to contain a stanza from "The Whummil Bore".

 Several Swedish variants are known, including "Herr Lagman och Herr Thor", from the sixteenth century.

 The hero's absence, return, disguised arrival at the wedding feast, and recognition by dropping a ring into the bride's wine cup is a common motif found in both ballads and fairy tales, such as Soria Moria Castle and The Raven.

 The magic ring is also found, with the same properties, in the ballad "Bonny Bee Hom".

 The ballad was published by William Motherwell in his Minstrelsy: Ancient and Modern (Glasgow, 1827).
 It was collected in US, South England, Scotland, and Canada.